Alyson Long started her blogging career on Hubpages. She is now a full-time professional travel blogger at World Travel

 Not exactly, I'll give you a few of the pros and cons of living in the tropics, from a resident of 5 years.

 The Pros of Living in Port Douglas

 - It's Beautiful!
 Jaw-droppingly beautiful.
 The mountains behind Port Douglas are spectacular and drop down to the coastal strip and Four Mile Beach.
 We have breathtaking sunrises over the Coral Sea and spectacular sunsets behind the mountains.
 The beach is unspoilt and is lined by coconut palms and native Australian species.

 - The weather.
 You will probably never be cold in Port Douglas.
 The tropical climate makes it warm enough to draw tourists to the beach all year round.
 Daytime winter temperatures are around 75–80 degrees F, summer temperatures reach 90 degrees F.

 - Rainforests.
 Port Douglas sits on the edge of the Daintree Rainforest, an easy day trip by car or tourist vehicle.
 The intrepid even cycle up to Cape Tribulation.
 It's unspoilt, there are few people, and you will often have a beach like the one above to yourselves.

 - The Great Barrier Reef.
 It's here, on our doorstep.
 If you don't own a boat or have a friend with a boat, there are many options to get you there: helicopter flights, high-speed craft and the big pontoon boats.
 It's an awesome day out.
 At very low tide you can walk out from Four Mile Beach and see an area of exposed coral, along with all the other rock pool creatures.

 - It's Quiet.
-There are no fast food shops, no traffic lights, little crime, few people, you won't have to share your chosen patch of sand with anyone.
-There is little light pollution, the night sky is amazing!
+There are no fast food shops, no traffic lights, little crime, few people, and you won't have to share your chosen patch of sand with anyone.
+There is little light pollution; the night sky is amazing!